Experts Can Help You Install Your Car Seat

 - LATCH.
 That stands for lower anchors and tethers for children.
 Car seats have lower attachments that connect to the car’s lower anchor bars.
 Use the top tether on all forward-facing car seats.

 Watch LATCH weight limits.
-Lower anchor bars have a weight limit.
+Lower anchor bars have a weight limit of 65 pounds, which includes the weight of the car seat plus the weight of your child.
 Your car seat label will tell you when to stop using the lower anchors and switch to the seat belt plus tether.
 Continue to use the top tether until the time your child moves to the belt positioning booster seat.

 Get a Snug Fit